-When a character is defeated/killed in battle, he usually gives out a final cry or something to indicate that he's a goner.
+When a character is defeated/killed in battle, they usually give out a final cry or something to indicate that they're a goner.
 Sometimes, a character's death cry is repeated like an echo, each growing softer than the last.
-This is done to intensify the death of a character (or it may simply overdramatize
+This is done to intensify the death of a character (or it may simply overdramatize it).

-- One chilling example is when you die in the Metroid Prime series.
+- One chilling example is when you die in the Metroid Prime Trilogy.
 Samus cries out and the echonote happens as the screen turns to static.

 - Both Super Metroid and Metroid Fusion share the same sound effect - a slightly echoed scream - and the same graphic effect of Samus' suit falling off and Samus dying.

-- Other M keeps up the tradition, Samus calling "Adam...!"
-As she collapses, followed by Adam's voice "Samus, what's going on?
+- Other M keeps up the tradition, Samus crying out as she collapses, followed by Adam's voice "Samus, what's going on?!
 Respond!
 Respo.."[static]

 - Another hilarious example of this trope occurs within Star Wars Jedi Knight II: Jedi Outcast with ALL of the characters, who have hilariously ridiculous death screams, especially in the multiplayer.
 The main character, Kyle Katarn's scream is notable for it's resemblance to a drunkard being strangled while falling over a cliff...
 Perhaps the most notable death screams in this (or any game for that matter) would go to Star Wars hero and Jedi Master Luke Skywalker and his hilarious long drawn out falling death scream (His scream is so long and drawn out that he can often still be heard screaming even after re-spawning).
 The voice actors for the entire game seem to have had a ball with the death cries.

 - In Bangai-O, the kid heroes and the vast majority of the boss characters do this when they are defeated.
 Those that don't play a sound effect or a brief musical tune instead (yeah, it's that kind of game).